 While waking up to a fresh blanket of snow is lovely and magical, we all know the real question at hand: Is school canceled or not?
 And whether you’re rooting for a yes or a no, the answer has a lot to do with where you live and less to do with the 10 silliest snow day superstitions you believed as a kid.

-Nonetheless, if you’d like to see how resilient your area is in the face of snow, Reditter atrubetskoy created this stunning visual using data taken from “hundreds of various points from user responses and interpolated using NOAA’s average annual snowfall days map.”
-He also invited Reditters to submit their own data and corrections, so long as they provided a “decently specific location.”
+Nonetheless, if you’d like to see how resilient your area is in the face of snow, Redditor atrubetskoy created this stunning visual using data taken from “hundreds of various points from user responses and interpolated using NOAA’s average annual snowfall days map.”
+He also invited Redditors to submit their own data and corrections, so long as they provided a “decently specific location.”

 He included the following clarifications about the map and his processes: